Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 - F1-Score: The F1-score is 92%, providing a balance between precision and recall.
 - AUC: The AUC is 0.76, indicating that the model has a fair ability to distinguish between the two classes.

 The model's high sensitivity but low specificity highlight the challenges of correctly identifying respondents with SUD_MJ with this imbalanced dataset.
 In the context of an imbalanced dataset, traditional metrics like accuracy can be misleading because they are dominated by the majority class.
 AUC (Area Under the Curve) is a more reliable measure in this case , as it measures the ability of the model to discriminate between the positive and negative classes across different threshold settings.
-An AUC of 0.76 suggests that the model has a fair ability to distinguish between individuals with and without SUD_MJ.
+An AUC of 0.76 suggests that the model has a moderate ability to distinguish between individuals with and without SUD_MJ.

 ```r